gortonator/bsds-6650/assignments-2020/Assignment-2.md

 1. For a lift ride POST, assume the lift vertical rise is the (liftID*10), ie lift 6 is 60m vertical.
 Store the vertical in the database, as in reality this condition would not hold

 For this assignment, just implement the three /skiers APIs.
 Test each servlet API with [POSTMAN](https://www.getpostman.com/downloads/) or an equivalent HTTP testing tools.

+If you are feeling confident/brave, you may use a cache to attempt to speed up your GET APIs.

 Make sure you can load the resulting .war file onto your EC2 free tier instance you have created and configured in lab 1 and call the APIs successfully.